Trump refuses to say in a TV interview how he watched the Jan. 6 attack unfold at the US Capitol

 Trump’s former aides have said he sequestered himself in the room off the Oval Office to watch, at times even rewinding and rewatching some parts.

-In the interview, taped Thursday at Trump’s golf club in New Jersey, Trump said in response to Welker’s pressing him about his public silence during the violence that he had made “beautiful statements” on the day of the attack.
+In the interview, taped Thursday at Trump’s golf club in New Jersey, Trump refused to say who he called as the violence unfolded.
+“Why would I tell you that?” he said.

+Trump said in response to Welker’s pressing him about his public silence during the violence that he had made “beautiful statements” on the day of the attack.

 Trump’s supporters, fueled by his lies about the 2020 presidential election, stormed the building as Congress prepare to certify the victory of Democrat Joe Biden.
 Trump is facing federal criminal charges for his efforts to overturn his loss in that election but he is not facing charges related to the insurrection.